 Heading to Iceland and planning on driving the Ring Road?
 You’ve come to the right place!
 Our detailed Iceland Ring Road itinerary will get you to all the sights you want to see, giving you all the information you need to tackle this epic Iceland road trip, including a day by day breakdown of the adventure.

-We’ve driven Iceland’s Ring Road in its entirety and have also visited Iceland in both summer and winter.
+We’ve spent a great deal of time exploring Iceland’s Ring Road in its entirety and we have also visited Iceland in both summer and winter.
 We’ve already written a number of comprehensive guides to visiting Iceland to help you plan your trip, but this is our first detailed Ring Road itinerary.

-We actually spent nearly four weeks driving the Ring Road, meaning we’ve seen the majority of the highlights along the route.
-Based on these experiences, and our other travels in Iceland, we’ve distilled the adventure down into the perfect Iceland Ring Road itinerary for a 1 week trip, starting and ending in Reykjavik.
+During our time exploring Iceland’s ring road we’ve seen the majority of the highlights along the route.
+Based on these experiences, and our other travels in Iceland, we’ve distilled the adventure down into the perfect Iceland Ring Road itinerary for a one-week ring road trip, starting and ending in Reykjavik.

 This post contains everything you need to know to plan your trip, including a detailed day-by-day breakdown of the route, where to stay, what to see along the way, driving distances, and a full route map as well as all the planning information you need!